Imen-ks/Blog/README.md

 ## Seed Data
 This project's database is already populated with an initial set of data.
 The json files containing this data are located under the folder `/Resources/SeedData`.
-This is the data used in the section [API Documentation](#api-documentation) below to provide example of CURL requests.
+This is the data used in the section [API Documentation](#api-documentation) below to provide examples of CURL requests.

 You can also test the consumption of the API through the web Client.
 Here are two users already created which you can use to authenticate :